expede/minimal-spanning-merkle-tree/README.md

 ## Dependencies

+- [CID]
-* [IPLD]
+- [IPLD]

 # 0 Abstract

-IPLD Inline Links are a format for including linked graphs in
+IPLD Inline Links (IIL) are a format for expanding linked graphs "inline".
+This is helpful when inspecting data as a developer, for passing data to applications that expect tree-structured data, or when you don't know the configuration of the CID of a linked graph.

-Spanning DAG is a container for IPLD which exists somewhere between an unpacked representation and a [CAR file].
-It includes many quality of life features including inlined linked DAGs and inherited encoding.

 # 1 Introduction

-# 1.1 Motivation
+## 1.1 Motivation

-[IPLD] is a format for describing Merkle DAGs with semantics similar to CBOR plus hash linking to other IPLD.
-The standard

-It is often desirable to print IPLD with links inlined.
+[IPLD] is a format for describing Merkle DAGs with semantics similar to CBOR plus hash linking to other blocks of IPLD.
+It is an efficient machine encoding, but can be cumbersome to worth with in the broader tools ecosystem and developer ergomonics.

-There's a difference in hashing between having data inline versus inserting a link.
-This helps.
-BUt also when you do this normally, you have to pick an encoding: you can just inherit.

-Versus identity CIDs.
+### 1.1.1 Containers

+IPLD assumes that links will be referenced against a blockstore.
+The resulting disconnected structures — while efficient for machines — can be cumbersome to work with, debug, inspect, and transmit in non-IPLD aware applications.

+The ecosystem of tools for non-IPLD specific tools (JSON tools, CBOR tools, etc) is much wider than those designed for IPLD in particular.
+To make use of them today, a developer either needs to write custom code, or find an ad hoc method for reifying an IPLD DAG into some format without links such as JSON.
+Packaging data for

+### 1.1.2 Codecs

+By referencing a specific [CID] in a link, the encoding and hash algorithm of that block are forced to be decided ahead of time.
+While common codecs are supported by most implementations, not all applications will support all possible encodings.

+The identity hash has been used for similar use cases, but this has several significant drawbacks including:

+- A codec and hash algorithm MUST be decided in advance
+- The resulting CID will not directly work with non-IPLD tools (at minimum there's a header)
+- Depending on the parameters other than hash, the data may be illegible without further processing
+- The identity CID is frozen by the Merkle root of the encoding structure

-## 1.2 Design
+## 1.2 Inline Links

-[IPLD] is a deterministic encoding scheme for data expressed in [common types][IPLD Data Model] plus content addressed links.
-The links are typically tabled.

-Versus CARs which are tables

-Combinng the two
+IPLD Inline Links solve for the above by adding a standard way to inline data in an IPLD document without altering its hash.
+The ability to inherit the CID configuration (hash, algorithm, base encoding, etc) from the surrounding context is included, but is OPTIONAL.

+Inline links do not modify the IPLD data model itself, but rather extend the format in a way that can be round-tripped to and from standard IPLD as desired.

 # 2 Format